dashincubator/dash-incubator-rules/rules.md

 The Incubator is not a legal entity and as such doesn’t own any assets, including any rights to any output, nor does the Incubator apply any restrictions on contributor's usage of their own Task output, apart from the requirement that all output must be open-sourced under MIT license.

-The only funding the Incubator receives is in the form of Dash tokens issued directly from the Dash blockchain, which it redistributes to users who provide verifiable open-source output for predefined tasks approved by Admins, who agree to operate in accordance with the Rules defined in this document.
+The only funding the Incubator receives is in the form of Dash issued directly from the Dash blockchain, which it redistributes to users who provide verifiable open-source output for predefined tasks approved by Admins, who agree to operate in accordance with the Rules defined in this document.

 The Incubator does not handle, hold or pay fiat currency and all rewards are issued in Dash tokens as incentives for creating some open-source output, at the sole discretion of Incubator Admins, and without any agreement or action to purchase or procure any assets, intellectual property or labor.